pierfarrugia/IntersectionObserver-headerFixed/README.md

 Another solution is to use window.scroll and to toggle fixed position on the header relative to the scrollY position.
 That works too but as lot of posts are saying , a scroll position listener is not so good.
 For a so small thing to do, your browser is always listenning the scroll.

-I won’t explain the “all” Intersection Observer API concept, it's well explained here
+Intersection Observer API concept is very well explained here

 https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API

-If you search, you'll find lot of posts explaining Intersection Observer (lot of them copy/paste the one in link!).
-Intersection Observer gives a callback when the element observed intersect, that’s it: no continuous listener while scrolling, low resource, and easy.
+If you search, you'll find lot of posts explaining Intersection Observer (lot of them are copy of this one!).

+Intersection Observer gives a callback when the element observed intersect (in and out), that’s it: no continuous listener while scrolling, low resource, and easy.

+---
 [Test it on CodePen](https://codepen.io/pierfarrugia/pen/mdLOGBY)

 ![alt text](https://github.com/pierfarrugia/IntersectionObserver-headerFixed/blob/main/headerFixed.webp)